Mathis003/Connect4_AI/README.md

 ## Acknowledgments
 The game logic and AI algorithms are based on classic Connect 4 rules and strategies.
 The weak AI makes random moves, except when the player or the AI can win on the next move.
-The strong AI utilizes the minimax algorithm for intelligent gameplay.
+The strong AI use the minimax algorithm for intelligent gameplay.

 ## Screenshots